SEO is like a slow burning fire. Once you get it started, you need to add more wood to it to keep it going.

 Many businesses make the mistake of creating one page that lists all of their products or services.
 This means the page is much less specific than a page dedicated to a single product or service.
 Google is looking to provide the most useful pages for the people searching, so a specific page is more likely to satisfy a user.

-Check to make sure you have a page for every service or product that you want to promote in Google.
+Check to make sure you have a page for every service or product that you want to promote in Google’s search results.
 If you don’t have a page for a particular product or service, create one.

 #3: Expand Thin Content

-Each website page should have at least 500 words of content.
+Each priority page that you want to rank higher in Google should have at least 500 words of content.
 It should tell readers what the page is about, even if it’s just a page of images and videos.

 Every page of your site should target a particular keyword phrase as well.
 This will increase the chances of your site being ranked well.